kamilwrobel43/NLP-hotel-reviews-classification-adalora/README.md

 Regression, on the other hand, struggled with the uneven distribution of ratings, even when applying a **WeightedRandomSampler** to oversample underrepresented ratings.
 This led to less accurate predictions compared to the classification approach.

+For more details check
+- `results_classification.ipynb` -> all metrics and confusion matrices for all 4 models
+- `testing_on_cusom_reviews.ipynb` -> comparsion on various custom reviews on 4 classification models and 1 regression

 ## Model Performance